NikhilMukraj/spiking-neural-networks/README.md

   - Could try this with reinforcement learning models

 - Model of cognition
+  - Cognition modeled in the form of a navigation task
+  - Two phases: liquid without additional attractors and liquid state machine with additional attractors
+    - Initial navigation system could be a simple liquid state machine with no head direction cells or grid cells attractors
+      - Inputs could be what is ahead and distance/direction from target as well as direct obstacles (distance to any walls up ahead)
   - Use head direction attractor and grid cell attractor as input to a liquid reservoir in a liquid state machine, attempt to solve navigation task using this combination of liquid mechanics and attractor mechanics
   - Eventually expand this to a more general system where attractor forms patterns based on internals of liquid through STDP on sections of the liquid, this should allow for more long term memory storage or conceptual representations
     - Attractor would take input from the liquid and output back to the liquid